 The bad news, the backyard is now part of Brisbane River.
-The good news, I found a jet ski #qldfloods under a pontoon at the Howard Smith Wharves ferry stop.
-Incredible bravery from everyone involved. #Brisbane #BNEfloods
+The good news, I found a jet ski #qldfloods

-Houses in Indoorcopilly going under.
+Houses in Indooroopilly going under.
 Residents racing against time to get stuff out of their houses.
-The water is rising so fast! @SBSNews #flood #aldfloods the Lord Mayor is significant as he had issued a tweet (Figure 3) that morning about the potential inundation of thousands of homes.
+The water is rising so fast! @SBSNews #flood #qldfloods the Lord Mayor is significant as he had issued a tweet (Figure 3) that morning about the potential inundation of thousands of homes.
 This tweet is consistent with the rebuilding approach in that it provides information on what to expect, where to get help and evacuation advice.
 However, he used the bolstering approach at the media conference by reminding people to stay home as they did during the pandemic.
 He moved to the rebuild approach